Eric Dickerson: Post-NFL career

 Along with Melissa Stark, Dickerson served as a sideline reporter on Monday Night Football broadcasts for ABC during the 2000 and 2001 NFL seasons.

 During the 2007 football season and 2016 football season, Dickerson worked as a broadcaster for KCBS television in Los Angeles, providing commentary for NFL pregame and postgame shows.

 He started a sports memorabilia company called Original Mini Jerseys with former Los Angeles Rams teammate LeRoy Irvin.
 The company received their NFL license in 2006 and sells authentic miniature replica jerseys.
 He also owns an internet-based sporting goods company, E Champs.

 Dickerson made a cameo appearance in the television series Hawaii Five-0 in 2014.
 In August 2016, he began hosting a two-hour Monday afternoon program on Los Angeles sports-talk station KLAC.

 In 2017, he competed in the reality television game show The New Celebrity Apprentice.
 He was the third contestant "terminated" by host Arnold Schwarzenegger.

 In 2019, Dickerson played a role as LAFD Chief Brinkle in the TV Series S.W.A.T..

 In 2017, he joined Fox Sports' FS1 as an NFL analyst.

+In 2023, Dickerson attended the fifth dinner service in Hell's Kitchens 22nd season.